Caramel/treacle/README.md

 treacle is an AGI (Asterisk Gateway Interface) script which handles public holidays and opening hours in different offices with different timezones and different public holidays.

+This allows conditional call routing in Asterisk, and also allows one system to route calls for different time zones and different offices.

 ## installation ##

 ```sh